 Repeat steps 4 – 6 as needed until the coefficient of variation of the LED irradiance measurements falls below a set threshold (we chose 1%).
 Each of these repeats constitutes another round of calibration.
 When saving the ‘csv’ files, the round number should be included in the filename, for example, the left LED measurements for the first checkerboard illumination pattern of round two should be saved as ‘ROUND02_LED01_CHECKER01.csv’.
 Likewise, when loading the measurements into ‘optoPlate_calibration.m’ or flashing calibration values to the optoPlate, be sure to use the measurements or calibration values for the current round.

+Calibrating an optoPlate with three LEDs

+In the preceding protocol, we described the calibration of an optoPlate with two LEDs per well.
+However, an optoPlate can also be configured to have three different colored LEDs per well.
+In this case, the overall calibration process is similar, but involves six measurement passes—one per LED color for each checkerboard pattern.
+With three LEDs per well, one must switch between active LED sets by flashing checkerboard patterns for each color rather than reconnecting the power cables.
+As before, one must set ‘calibrate_LEDs_independently’ to true and set the optical power meter to measure the correct light wavelength for each set of LEDs.

 Supplementary figure captions

 Figure S1.
 Assembly of the optoPlate-to-Nunc265300 adaptors